HOW DO I GET STARTED?

 WHICH FORMAT DOES MY DATA NEED TO HAVE?

 We advise that you export a file with the fields that you wish to upload either in Excel of CSV format.
 The data needs to be presented as a list of distinct single entries with values for at least pay and gender.
-Take a look at our sample dataset here for more information.
+Take a look at our sample dataset for the free tool here and for the pro tool here for more information.

 WHAT IS MY REFERENCE PERIOD AND WHICH EMPLOYEES DO I HAVE TO CONSIDER IN AN ANALYSIS?